caiks/WBOT02/README.md

 model002|0.25|1 centred, 4 offset|720,000|2807|0.779722|30.9492|41.6394|630
 model008|0.25|1 centred, 4 offset, randomised|720,000|2730|0.758333|25.8088|38.3436|305

 *Model* 1 is the only *model* with varying scales.
 In order to determine which scale had the most *alignments* we ran the first three scales separately, in *models* 5, 6 and 7.
 We can see that no scale has any noticeable advantage, with the *fuds* per *size* per threshold fairly constant amongst all of them at around 0.77.
-The median and maximum *diagonals* is similar too.
+The median and maximum *diagonals* are similar too.

 The configuration for these three *models* is very similar.
 For example, `model005.json` -
 ```